IF I PAY ATTENTION

 ♟ is a way to bury feeling lost & worthless, living in our False Self

-Being confrontational, which is fueled by an underlying hostility – is the need to push someone around, to get our own way, to suppress the other persons point of view, to punish…..
+💙 Being confrontational, which is fueled by underlying hostility – is the need to push someone around, to get our own way, suppress the other person’s point of view, to punish…..

-• Co-deps are secretly angry, raging – inside, but convinced that any sign of disagreement is an attack, which we fanatically avoid.
+• Co-deps are secretly angry, raging inside, convinced that any sign of disagreement is an attack, which we fanatically avoid.
 Not true.

 • At the same time, most co-deps can not bear having anyone be angry at or be disappointed in us.

 This makes it easy for others – if so inclined – to take advantage.
-The more approval we need, the less likely we’ll notice the extent of our self-sacrifice in favor of taking care of other people needs, want & demands
+The more approval we need, the less likely we’ll notice the extent our self-sacrifice is in favor of taking care of other people needs, want & demands, ignoring our own

 Being used, abused & then thrown away is very painful, creating depression & S-H, in a vicious, downward spiral.
 Without doing FoO & Inner Child work, we have no way of knowing who we truly are, so we co-dependently look to others to tell us.

-It’s an attempt to get the healthy mirroring our parents should have provided.
+It’s an attempt to get the legitimate mirroring our parents should have provided.

 Instead, we compulsively go to narcissists & other wounded people to ‘see’ us, who can never reflect back to us who we are.
 They can only project their False Self, trying to make us like them!